Client Group Lead – Australia & New Zealand, FS

 He has worked in all aspects of talent and organisation—in Australia as well as Asia, the United Kingdom and the United States—but his primary focus is on large-scale HR and transformation programs.
 Andrew has served as the engagement lead for many innovative cross-enterprise programs that successfully put his clients on a new path to sustained growth.
 He currently works with large multinational banks, capital markets and insurance companies, but also has extensive experience in the retail, communications and public sectors.

-An experienced and regular public speaker, for the last two years Andrew has participated in speaking roles at Amplify, AMP’s Innovation Festival.
-Andrew is a prolific blogger and regularly posts on a variety of topics relating to workforce transformation.
-He has compelling views on the subject, and in 2018 co-authored a white paper on the need for banks and insurers to reshape their workforces to collaborate effectively with the intelligent machines that are likely to transform these industries.
-Andrew shares workforce perspectives in the 2019 Accenture Embracing Technology in Financial Services podcast series, episode "Technology is not enough."
+An experienced and regular public speaker, Andrew has participated in speaking roles at Amplify, AMP’s Innovation Festival.
+Andrew has compelling views on workforce transformation, and in 2019 authored a blog series on the impact of AI on future IT workforces in financial services.
+Addressing fear resulting from changes in financial services workforces are amongst the other topics he has authored in his blog posts.
+Andrew shares workforce perspectives in the Accenture Embracing Technology in Financial Services podcast series, episode "Technology is not enough."